-For those who survive suffering a spinal cord injury, life can be very difficult for them and their families, including:
+For those who survive suffering a spinal cord injury, life can be very difficult for them and their families, due to the following:

 Those who were injured or lost a loved one due to an SCI caused by someone else’s negligence should talk to a Los Angeles spinal cord injury attorney as soon as possible.

 In addition, with them by your side, you can be assured that you’ll have someone fighting for your best interests who knows what he or she is doing, including:

 The most common causes of spinal cord injuries include the following:

-- Slip and Fall accidents account for nearly 30 percent of spinal cord injuries.
+Slip and Fall accidents account for nearly 30 percent of spinal cord injuries.
 This can include falls on the same level from slips, trips or stumbles, falls on stairs and steps, falls from a ladder, falls from a tree, falls from scaffolding, falls due to ice and snow, or falls from a cliff, from playground equipment, or into water.

-Diving injuries are the top cause of spinal injuries due to sports or recreational activities, followed by winter sports, surfing, snow skiing, horseback riding, football, parachuting, hang gliding, parasailing, trampoline accidents, wrestling, gymnastics, rodeo, baseball, field hockey, soccer, water skiing, basketball, volleyball, pole vault, auto racing and swimming.
+Diving injuries are the top cause of spinal injuries due to sports or recreational activities, followed by winter sports, surfing, snow skiing, horseback riding, football, parachuting, hang gliding, parasailing, trampoline accidents, wrestling, gymnastics, rodeo, baseball, field hockey, soccer, water skiing, basketball, volleyball, pole vault, auto racing, and swimming.

-- The remaining spinal cord injuries are the result of medical or surgical complications, pedestrian accidents, and “unclassified,” consisting of such things as machinery accidents, lightning strikes and being kicked by a large animal.
+The remaining spinal cord injuries are the result of medical or surgical complications, pedestrian accidents, and “unclassified,” consisting of such things as machinery accidents, lightning strikes, and being kicked by a large animal.

-Spinal cord injuries can be split into the categories below:
+Spinal cord injuries can be split into the categories below.

 Injuries to the thoracic vertebrae can render the victim unable to move on their own or even to breathe and may also limit the necessary functions of the gastrointestinal region.

-- The lower back is supported by the lumbar vertebrae which also control the muscles in the buttock region, certain areas of the legs and genitals, the region of the back closest to the hips, and the lower stomach region.
+The lower back is supported by the lumbar vertebrae which also control the muscles in the buttock region, certain areas of the legs and genitals, the region of the back closest to the hips, and the lower stomach region.

-- The sacrum at the base of the spine is formed by five fused vertebrae known as the sacral vertebrae.
-When this area is damaged, the victim may lose all capability of controlling the lower legs, thighs and feet.
+The sacrum at the base of the spine is formed by five fused vertebrae known as the sacral vertebrae.
+When this area is damaged, the victim may lose all capability of controlling the lower legs, thighs, and feet.

 While injuries here can be excruciatingly tender, they tend to be less serious than damage to the other vertebrae.
 The paralysis or damage to the spinal region will differ according to which area is damaged as well as whether the cord is severely bruised, fractured, partially severed or completely severed.

-Many victims of spinal cord injuries must spend the remainder of their life in a wheelchair, and in many cases expensive home and vehicle accommodations will be required.
+Many victims of spinal cord injuries must spend the remainder of their life in a wheelchair, and in many cases, expensive home and vehicle accommodations will be required.
 While the victim who suffers partial paralysis may be able to be self-sufficient to some extent, others may require round-the-clock caretaking.

 Glotzer & Leib, LLP is dedicated to ensuring the rights of injury victims and families are protected.
-We believe that if a person or company’s negligence led to someone getting hurt, they must be held accountable, both for the sake of the victim and to keep others from suffering due to similar negligence.
+Our Los Angeles spine injury lawyers believe that if a person or company’s negligence led to someone getting hurt, they must be held accountable, both for the sake of the victim and to keep others from suffering due to similar negligence.